MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/09-create-power-bi-dashboard.md

 ### **Task 3: Get started – Publish the report**

-In this task, you'll set up the environment for the lab by creating a dataset.

-*Important: If you've already published the dataset, please move to the next task.*
+In this task, you'll set up the environment for the lab by creating a dataset. *If you've already published the dataset, please move to the next task.*

 1. In the Microsoft Edge browser window, in the Power BI service, navigate to **My Workspace**.